Batman's Cottages and Campground

 bass fishing manitoulin island

 On one of the days, we rafted the two boats together while we broke for lunch.
 While we were tied up together, John Ward finished his sandwich and cast out a drop shot rig.
-He hooked a bass and we saw a number of followers with it, so Wayne and I immediately picked up rods, and we proceeded to catch a triple-header!
+He hooked a bass, and we saw several followers with it, so Wayne and I immediately picked up rods, and we proceeded to catch a triple-header!
 How good is that, when you break for lunch and still catch three bass at once?

 About Bob Izumi